Sana-Hasan/Portfolio/README.md

 Hi all!
 Setting up a portfolio to showcase my analytics projects.

-NLP_ : Presentation given to summarize trends and insights on Amazon Reviews utilizing NLP.
-As a team lead, I was responsible for the presentation content and significant amount of EDA performed.
+NLP_ : Presentation given to summarize trends and insights gained by leveraging NLP on Amazon text-based reviews.
+As a team lead, I was responsible for the presentation content and significant amount of the EDA performed in PySpark.